The Highlights of Snæfellsness peninsula

 I may be biased, but I think there is no type of relief as spectacular as volcanic relief.
 And here in Iceland, we have a lot of this kind..actually, the whole island is made up of volcanic activity from millions of years ago.
 While on the Snæfellsnes peninsula you should add to your bucket list the Saxhóll Crater.

-Saxhóll Crater is the best place to see the remains of an ancient volcano that once threw hot lava from the center of the earth at its surface.
+Saxhóll Crater is the best place to see the remains of an ancient volcano that once threw hot lava from the centre of the earth at its surface.
 It is also the easiest hike that will give you breathtaking views over the Atlantic Ocean, over the Snæfellsjökull glacier, and over the mossy lava fields around.

 The crater is part of the Snæfellsjökull National Park in the Snæfellsnes peninsula.
 It represented a tourist attraction from many years ago, and because the place was so visited, people created a path to the top of the crater.
 Over time, as the number of visitors increased, the materials on the path started to deform the landscape.
 To protect the crated from any other damages, an intervention has been made and some steel stairs have been put on the old path.
 The path was considered to be too steep so the stairs made the path easier to hike.
 If you want to read more about this project at Saxhóll Crater, you can check the International Biennial of Landscape Architecture, Barcelona site.